Setting Up Dockerized GIS Environments for Emergency Response

 gdf.to_file(output_path, driver="GPKG", engine="pyogrio")

-logging.info(f"Successfully exported incident boundaries to {output_path}")
+logger.info("Exported incident boundaries to %s", output_path)

 sys.exit(1)